GoogleChrome/web.dev/src/site/content/en/how-to-optimize-inp/diagnose-slow-interactions-in-the-lab/index.md

 {% endAside %}

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/pFmaZMXrlbugrC9WPoHM.png", alt="Rendering work as visualized in the performance panel of Chrome DevTools.
-The rendering work occurs both within an event callback, as well as after the event callback in order to paint the next frame.", width="800", height="229" %}
+The rendering work occurs after the event callback in order to paint the next frame.", width="800", height="229" %}
   <figcaption>
     Rendering tasks as shown in Chrome's performance profiler.
 The rendering work is shown in purple, with paint work in green.
   </figcaption>